Ga11u/tekna-workshop/mongodb/README.md

       +timestamp last_update_timestamp
     }
 ```
-To create an instance of the class, you can use:
+To create one document following the class, you can use:

 ```sh
 db.shopping_cart.insertOne({ userid: "9876", item_count: 2, last_update_timestamp: Date() })